sf-wdi-22-23/22-homework/cd20202/project-1-proposal/README.md

 ###Idea:

-USHIP (Kinda) for Tour Guides.
+(Kinda Like) UBER for Tour Guides.

 Quick and Easy way to find Tour Guides in the city

 ##Wireframes:

-In wireframe folder.
+Check wireframe images.

 ##User Stories:

 I'm Uriel the User and I want tot find a tour guide in SF for 20 cash.

 I'm Tony the Tour Guide and I'm looking to take someone on a tour of SF for 40 cash.